 Secretsinto your infrastructure-as-code repository so that your builds are 100% reproducible.
 But if you care about security, don't.
 Once checked in, your

 Secretsare permanently exposed to anyone with access to your Git repository.

 The solution is to split the difference: encrypt all your secrets so you can safely check them into your repository without fear of exposing them.
 Then you'll then only need access to a single encryption key to "unlock" your IaC repository, and have perfectly reproducible infrastructure.
 Open source tools like Mozilla’s SOPS can help with this.

-You can read more best practices for k8s security by checking out how we implement security for our customer’s managed Kubernetes deployments.
+You can read more Kubernetes security best practices by checking out how we implement security for our customer’s managed Kubernetes deployments.